I have a confession to make.

 Consider the market for voice assistants in the home.
 Google would seem to have the inside track, given its broader knowledge base and integrated data from customers’ apps for calendaring, maps, and messaging—but in the U.S., Google Home products lag behind Amazon Alexa (Source: Smart Speaker Consumer Adoption Report, March 2019).
 Both products are used primarily for simple tasks: setting an alarm, checking the weather, playing a song, etc. Both offer similar accuracy and responsiveness.

 So why would one outsell the other by more than two-to-one?
-I’d argue that, to me, Alex sounds more natural and likable.
+I’d argue that, to me, Alexa sounds more natural and likable.
 I’m not suggesting that a majority of consumers extensively evaluated and compared these platforms before buying.
 However, I’d also argue that one is slightly more capable, while the other might be slightly more likable.

 Intuit is one of many companies focused on likeability.
 At industry conferences, chatbot discussions turn again and again to sentiment.
 In the past, oftentimes it’s been developers or engineers tasked with writing CUI scripts—almost as an afterthought—once the technical work has been done.
 I have to admit, I’ve been guilty of that myself.